apache/iceberg/site/docs/spec.md

 A snapshot consists of the following fields:

-*   **`snapshot-id`**: a unique long ID.
+*   **`snapshot-id`** -- A unique long ID.
-*   **`parent-snapshot-id`**: (optional) the snapshot ID of the snapshot’s parent.
+*   **`parent-snapshot-id`** -- (Optional) The snapshot ID of the snapshot’s parent.
 This field is not present for snapshots that have no parent snapshot, such as snapshots created before this field was added or the first snapshot of a table.
-*   **`timestamp-ms`**: a timestamp when the snapshot was created.
+*   **`timestamp-ms`** -- A timestamp when the snapshot was created.
 This is used when garbage collecting snapshots.
-*   **`manifests`**: a list of manifest file locations.
+*   **`manifests`** -- A list of manifest file locations.
 The data files in a snapshot are the union of all data files listed in these manifests.
 (Deprecated in favor of `manifest-list`)
-*   **`manifest-list`**: (optional) the location of a manifest list file for this snapshot, which contains a list of manifest files with additional metadata.
+*   **`manifest-list`** -- (Optional) The location of a manifest list file for this snapshot, which contains a list of manifest files with additional metadata.
 If present, the manifests field must be omitted.
-*   **`summary`**: (optional) a summary that encodes the `operation` that produced the snapshot and other relevant information specific to that operation.
+*   **`summary`** -- (Optional) A summary that encodes the `operation` that produced the snapshot and other relevant information specific to that operation.
 This allows some operations like snapshot expiration to skip processing some snapshots.
 Possible values of `operation` are:
-    *   `append`: data files were added and no files were removed.
+    *   `append` -- Data files were added and no files were removed.
-    *   `replace`: data files were rewritten with the same data; i.e., compaction, changing the data file format, or relocating data files.
+    *   `replace` -- Data files were rewritten with the same data; i.e., compaction, changing the data file format, or relocating data files.
-    *   `overwrite`: data files were deleted and added in a logical overwrite operation.
+    *   `overwrite` -- Data files were deleted and added in a logical overwrite operation.
-    *   `delete`: data files were removed and their contents logically deleted.
+    *   `delete` -- Data files were removed and their contents logically deleted.

 Snapshots can be split across more than one manifest.
 This enables: